 This post is not sponsored.
 The product links do contain affiliate codes, which earns me anywhere from a few pennies to a few bucks if you use them to purchase.
 Feel free to shop around!

-Since high speed blenders create heat while they work, you simply can’t run flour through the blender twice without a lot of trouble.
-And even if you could, it wouldn’t be finely ground enough.
+High speed blenders create heat while they work.
+That means you simply can’t run flour through the blender twice without a lot of trouble.
+And even if you could continually blend your rice, it wouldn’t be finely ground enough.

 The adjustments you can make in texture with a stone burr grain mill are more precise, as you have a lot of control over adjustments.
 Fancy, right?
 Well, Komo mills cost about $450 U.S., give or take.